jamarphi/pen_engine/README.md

 The pen::ui::Item class can also be used for GUIs.
 For the slider it has to be double-clicked to use.

 If you want Pen Engine to handle GUI component click events, a function pointer can be passed in, make sure that it is not part of a class otherwise the type conversion will not work.
-Note that the on click listener is only for clicks and releases, not for any cliks that are held.
+Note that the on click listener is only for clicks and releases, not for any clicks that are held.

 For the pen::ui::FileModal component, there are four intents that can get passed in that determine the behavior: